amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-start-a-personal-chat-with-messenger-ads.md

 If you want to create a Messenger ad or chatbot that will fascinate your audience, you can find inspiration in:

-- **Facebook Success Stories**.
+* **Facebook Success Stories**.
 This [amazing website](https://www.facebook.com/business/success) allows you to find Messenger ad case studies from companies of all sizes.
-- **Instagram Success Stories**.
+* **Instagram Success Stories**.
 Though [this alternative](https://business.instagram.com/success/) to Facebook Success Stories is dedicated solely to Instagram ads, you’ll find lots of ideas that are useful for your business.
-- **Facebook Creative Inspiration**.
+* **Facebook Creative Inspiration**.
 Check out [this resource](https://www.facebook.com/business/inspiration), if the other two aren’t enough for you.

 We hope you’ll have a lot of fun gaining insights and inspiration for your advertising!

 ## Increase Conversions with Messenger Video Ads Made by AI

 Now that you know how to make Messenger ads, we have news for you.

+<center><figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/8f833002ba8dd843043cbca6ffcf4e21.mp4"></video></figure></center>

 You can save and launch your video Messenger marketing campaign with [Softcube artificial intelligence](https://softcube.com/).